TTV (Poland)

-TTV (Twoja Telewizja; Your Television) is the first Polish, social-intervention television channel.
+TTV (Twoja Telewizja; Your Television) is the first Polish, free-to-air social-intervention television channel.
 It was launched on January 2, 2012.
-TTV broadcasts of a news and entertainment programs.
+TTV broadcasts news and entertainment programs.
 The channel cooperates with TVN 24.

 History

-The First logo TTV from 2012 to 2015.

 In September 2011, Stavka and the TVN Group concluded an agreement on a close cooperation in the field of technology, advertising and programming.
 Originally, the channel was supposed to broadcast under the name U-TV, but the broadcaster requested before the launch to change the record in the concession received.
 The head of the station was Lidia Kazen.
 On February 1, 2012 the station was encrypted via satellite.
 On the same day the channel joined the Cyfrowy Polsat mux.
 On December 19, 2014 TTV was launched in Warsaw in HD quality on the Digital Terrestrial TV test multiplex (with TVN 7 in HD quality).